 There are many pressures on modern living with money, work, health concerns and failure to get enough sleep being named as some of the most common causes of stress.

-This Stress Awareness Month (April) we have compiled our top five tips to help you combat stress that you can easily do today.
+That’s why we’ve compiled our top five tips to help you combat stress that you can easily do today.

 Getting moving can decrease stress hormones like cortisol, and increase your body’s ‘feel-good’ chemicals known as endorphins, giving your mood a natural boost.